Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme for execution of multiple permissions
+My readme for execution of permission to everybody